The Experts: How Hubris Sent 58,307 Americans to Their Deaths in Vietnamby Clyde Edwin Petit

 This special 2016 republication of The Experts also includes the full text of Clyde Edwin Pettit’s prescient January 1966 letter from Bangkok to U.S. Senator J. William Fulbright of Arkansas, which Fulbright read into the Congressional Record and credited with compelling him to reverse his position on the war.

-Purchase the new edition of The Experts will be published, with additional material including Pettit’s historic January 1966 letter to Senator J. William Fulbright, for $18.95 plus $3.95 shipping:
+Purchase the new edition of The Experts, with additional material including Pettit’s historic January 1966 letter to Senator J. William Fulbright, for $18.95 plus $3.95 shipping: